 Due to popularity of the first season of Dexter, the show was recommissioned for further seasons.
 Each new season expanded Dexter’s story, added new characters, and continued to push the popularity of the show.

 Eventually, Dexter came to an end in 2013, but due to continued interest in the show it was later revived, via a continuation mini-series.
-Lead star Michael C. Hall returned for the revival show, to continue the adventures of Dexter Morgan.
+Lead star Michael C. Hall returned for the revival show, to continue the adventures of Dexter Morgan, and this in turn led to further Dexter shows.

 But if you’re not familiar with Dexter you might be asking yourself how many seasons are there, how many episodes do I need to watch, and when should you watch the continuation series?!
 Well, don’t worry, because in this post I am providing you with all those answers, in one easily accessible guide.